dongyj1/EC504/README.md

 # EC504

 To implement ford_fulkerson.java:
-First add some pgm images to the same path with ford_fulkerson.java as sourcefile, then run:
+First find some pgm image to feed to the ford_fulkerson algorithm as sourcefile, run:

 $javac ford_fulkerson.java